 “I try my best to be a role model for all students in the ways I act and speak,” says Taffie.
 “Respect and responsibility are key traits I give and expect in return.”

 Mrs. Duckworth, her husband, Jason, and her two children, Cooper and Max, are members of St. Martha.
-Cooper and Max also attend St. Martha School.
+Cooper is a ’19 St. Martha graduate and Max currently attends St. Martha School.
 In her free time, Mrs. Duckworth loves spending time with her family, traveling and reading.

 I am passionate about every child having a voice in the classroom and knowing his/her contributions are a vital part of the class.